aspherr/Shogi-in-Python/README.md

 - Timer countdown isnt constant and so speed of decrementation slighty can vary
 - When the King piece is in check, it can still capture pieces in a square that keeps the King in check

+If the fonts provided dont work, you can customise with your own fonts with the global font variables in the constants.py file

 ## License